 channel 131 (Family Talk Channel).
 Because the show is heard daily on XM/Sirius, new podcasts come out several times a week.
 I like the uplifting nature of the program.

 Update: Unfortunately the host of the show – Joe Dimatteo- has passed away following complications from surgery.
-I'm not sure if anyone will be filling in for Joe but reruns can still be heard on XM radio and all previous podcast can still be accessed on itunes.
+I'm not sure if anyone will be filling in for Joe but reruns can still be heard on XM radio and all previous podcast can still be accessed on iTunes.
 RIP Joe.
-I really enjoyed your show.
+I truly enjoyed your show.

 2 Intelligent Medicine Podcast

 The Intelligent Medicine podcast discusses complimentary alternative medicine, health and medical issues, dietary supplements, nutrition and listener questions.
 It's the brainchild of Dr. Ronald Hoffman who runs the Hoffman Center in New York City.
 The Intelligent Medicine Podcast is based on the Intelligent Medicine radio show which is the longest running doctor-hosted radio program in America (it started in 1988) and is syndicated around the US.